r7-labs/R7.Epsilon/README.md

 Google translate and A11y icons based on Xaviju's [Inkscape Open Symbols](https://github.com/Xaviju/inkscape-open-symbols), the source of which is published under [GPLv2](http://opensource.org/licenses/GPL-2.0) license.

+# Customization

+As you should already know, any website skin is more like a template which should be customized (sometimes very heavily) before using it in production.
+The *R7.Epsilon* skin developed with per-DNN-portal reuse, configuration and customization in mind, so (hopefully) you can configure and customize it for your website pretty fast.

+Some links to allow you to get started:

+- The section about customization in the [project wiki](https://github.com/roman-yagodin/R7.Epsilon/wiki/Customization)
+- Example of customization project: [volgau/R7.Epsilon.Customizations](https://github.com/volgau/R7.Epsilon.Customizations)